Resident-Evil-4-Download-Game/.github/profile/README.md

 ---

 ## 📄 License & Credits
-This repository is a **technical installation and optimization guide** for Resident Evil 4 on Windows.
+This repository is a **technical installation and optimization guide** for Resident Evil 4.